 The COVID-19 pandemic has been a season of change and unprecedented challenges.
 While the future seems uncertain, we need to keep pushing forward together.
 Our communities want to know what will happen next.
 Will they be safe?
-How are organizations adapting?
+How have organizations adapted?
 What can they expect from the future?

 As leaders, we need to deliver clear, accurate and concise answers to these questions.
-We owe it to our employees and guests.
+We owe it to our caregivers and those they serve.
 Communication has never been more important.
 Honesty and transparency are essential.
 It's time to share information, not to withhold it.
 We are all on the same team.
 Not only within our organizations, but in our broader industries and communities.

 The COVID-19 pandemic has brought out the best in America's workforce, whatever they do.
 As we begin to transition to the world's "new normal," there are many new health and safety issues to consider.
 To help ease this transition, we offer our Cleveland Clinic AtWork® services.
 I urge you to read this book carefully and visit our Creating a Safe Workplace site (clevelandclinic.org/covid19atwork).
-Both offer expert insight and resources for safe operations.
+Both offer expert insight and resources for safely resuming operations.